JosephLai241/URS/README.md

 ## Information for URS v3.1.0b1 (Beta) Release

-**The beta is merely missing unit tests for Travis CI/Codecov and has unfinished packaging scripts**.
-All other functionality detailed in the [Releases](#releases) section of the README have been implemented and tested without unit tests.
+**The actual functionality of the program should be good to go**.

+Continue cloning, installing requirements using `pip install -r requirements.txt` to install project dependencies.

+It is merely missing a couple things that need to be finished before the final release, mainly documents and working packaging scripts.

 I will continue merging unit tests to `tests/` for however long it takes me to learn more about unit testing, continuous integration, and finish writing the tests.

 I think there are some aspects of URS that I will not be able to write unit tests for because it would be impractical, e.g., testing user validation would expose my personal PRAW credentials.
 I will not be writing a test for that function unless there is a way to test and push the code to Github without including my credentials.

 Please open a new issue with the `suggestion` label if you have any suggestions for getting around this issue or best unit testing practices.
 I will be using the `pytest` testing framework.

+See the [Releases](#releases) section for what will be included in the final URS 3.1.0 release.

 The TODO list below details what is missing or needs to be finished before the official v3.1.0 release.